 The Planning phase of a VaR implementation should establish:

-- Scope and objectives – what are the project’s objectives and what is in/out of scope (or not yet determined)?
+What are the project’s objectives and what is in/out of scope (or not yet determined)

 Design & Execute

 Next, we’ll address what is unique about the Design & Execute phase of a VaR project.
 Attention to the following topics will improve VaR implementations.